 It’s estimated that 1 in 10 adults in the United States will experience plantar fasciitis pain.
-If you have persistent heel pain that doesn’t go away with rest or medications, The Foot Clinic in Tooele, Utah, can help you.
+If you have persistent heel pain that doesn’t go away with rest or medications, The Foot Clinic in Tooele, and West Valley City, Utah, can help you.
 Experienced podiatrist Richard Luke Jones, DPM, uses conservative therapies to treat plantar fasciitis symptoms.
 Dr. Jones also has extensive experience performing minimally invasive surgeries to release contracted ligaments in the bottom of your foot to treat persistent heel pain.
 Call the office today to schedule a plantar fasciitis consultation, or book an appointment online.

 Plantar fasciitis is inflammation of plantar fascia, the thick band of ligaments that run across the bottom of your foot and connect your toes to your heel bone.